barchart/ddfplus-java-api/ddfplus-examples/README.md

  * Static IP
  * Static Port

  The server push mode does not require a login or password.
+Please contact Barchart for provisioning.

 ## API Requirements
   The API requires Java 7 or higher.